-Figure 6: Examples of tori pole attachment to vessels: a: existing tori pole, b: existing mast, c: twin pivoting poles, d: twin fixed poles, e and f: single pivoting pole, g: close up of attachment base.
+Figure 7: Examples of tori pole attachment to vessels: a: existing tori pole, b: existing mast, c: twin pivoting poles, d: twin fixed poles, e and f: single pivoting pole, g: close up of attachment base.
 Red circles indicate bird-scaring line attachment points.
-Note some vessels illustrated are demersal longliners.

-3.4 Tension release
+3.5.
+Tension release

-The tension release (Figure 7) proved capable of reproducible breakaway tensions from 5 to 30 kg.
+The tension release (Figure 8) proved capable of reproducible breakaway tensions from 5 to 30 kg.
 It was employed on most installations to facilitate bird-scaring line recovery during tangles and to protect the tori poles from excessive loads.
 Some skippers ran bird-scaring lines with greater than 30 kg tension and similarly others preferred a 'hard wired' bird-scaring line attached to an existing strong point on the vessel and so elected not to use the tension release.

-Figure 7: Tension release developed during the course of the project.
+Figure 8: Tension release developed during the course of the project.
 The bird-scaring line is attached to the ring and the blue rope to the tori pole.
 As the wing nuts are tightened more pressure is exerted on the two arms, making it harder to pull the ring out.

-3.5 Attachment mechanism
+3.6.
+Attachment mechanism

-Most bird-scaring lines were set up in a similar manner to Figure 4, though some skippers preferred to have the tension release on a length of low stretch rope so that it could be reset more quickly.
+Most bird-scaring lines were set up in a similar manner to Figure 5, though some skippers preferred to have the tension release on a length of low stretch rope so that it could be reset more quickly.